Thom Wall

-Thom Wall (born February 9, 1987) is a juggler and variety entertainer from Saint Louis, Missouri, USA.
+Thom Wall (born February 9, 1987) is an American juggler and variety entertainer from Saint Louis, Missouri, USA.
 NPR has called him "one of the world's most notable jugglers."

 Wall is known for his avant-garde performance style, cultivated through training at the New England Center for Circus Arts, lessons with mime Karen Montanaro, and training with long-time friend Curtis Carlyle.
 In 2009, Wall competed at the World Juggling Federation's "Winter Blitz" event.
 No judge had seen any of his creative five-ball tricks performed before, so his routine was deemed unscoreable.
 In 2017, the Smithsonian Institution called Thom an "elite practitioner of the craft of juggling."

 Thom is one of the last gentleman jugglers performing in the world today - a performance style where relatable objects are manipulated in clever ways.
 His work with mouthstick and balance have given him a notoriety in the circus world, often being referred to as "one of the world's top jugglers".
 In 2015, Dr. Salvador Calva Morales, chancellor of La Universidad Mesoamericana in Puebla, Mexico - home to Mexico's traditional circus school - was quoted as saying "...I dare say that [Thom] is the greatest balancer in the entire world."
 In 2017, Smithsonian Magazine referred to Thom as "...an elite practitioner of the craft of juggling."
 NPR has called Wall "...one of the world's most notable jugglers."

 In November 2017, Thom married fellow circus performer Chloe Somers, who worked with Thom to revive and popularize the old circus discipline of "bottle walking" in the United States.
 The two separated in 2019, when Somers signed a contract with The Seven Fingers.

 Thom left Cirque du Soleil's show Totem after its premiere at London's Royal Albert Hall in January, 2019, to pursue work on cruise ships.
 He was quoted as saying "My time here has been amazing, but 1,500 shows is... yeah, that's enough for me.
 Maybe I'll come back, but it's not in my plans for the immediate future."
 He worked for Cirque du Soleil as a headline act from 2014 through 2019.
-Wall now lives in Philadelphia, Pennsylvania where he teaches Circus History and Career Planning at Circadium: School of Contemporary Circus.
+Wall now lives in Philadelphia, Pennsylvania, where he teaches Circus History and Career Planning at Circadium: School of Contemporary Circus.

 In the fall of 2021, Wall joined Cirque Mechanics' revamp of their flagship show Birdhouse Factory.

 In 2022, Thom returned to working as a headline entertainer for Royal Caribbean Cruise Lines.